5hraddha/5hraddha/README.md

 - Website deployed by Client - [click here](https://www.nybcouncil.com/)
 - GitHub Repository - [click here](https://github.com/5hraddha/national-youth-bike-council)

-🌱 Recent Projects that I have worked on:
 ✔️ **Awesome Container Company**
 - A landing page made with React, Tailwind CSS & Framer Motion for *Awesome Container Company*, whose mission is to eliminate plastic and single use packaging in the food and beverage industry.
 - Website deployed by Client: [click here](https://awesomecontainer.com/)